 Shelter of a wild hind is an apple.

 Shelter of a hind, lunatic, death sense, a time when a lunatic’s senses come back to him.

 Force of a man.

 Like the hazel tree, apple is a tree of knowledge and a provider of nutritious food.

 The apple tree is known in many cultures and traditions including Greek mythology and Christian lore.

 In Britain there are many tales and indeed warnings of the eating of apples.
-The general agreement amongst these traditions is that the Apple is connected to the Other-world and can confer divine knowledge and inspiration but at a price for once that knowledge is known there is no going back.
+The general agreement amongst these traditions is that the apple is connected to the otherworld and can confer divine knowledge and inspiration.

 In ancient times Pliny recognised 22 varieties of apple but since then over 2000 varieties have made their way across Europe especially from France into Britain.
 Apples contain much goodness as they are full of sugars, amino acids, vitamins, pectin, mineral salts, malic and tartaric acids.